-More than 20 separate studies have proven that this diet can not only help you lose weight but also get healthier.
+The ketogenic diet is a high-fat low-carb diet that can offer many health benefits.
+More than 20 separate studies have proven that this diet can not only help people lower their size but also get healthier.

 What is the Ketogenic Diet?

-As we mentioned, it is low on carbs and high in fats and rather similar to the Atkins diet (as well as other low carb diets).
+As we mentioned, it is low on carbs and high in fats and rather similar to the Atkins diet (as well as other low-carb diets).
 It is often called keto, for short.

 When this occurs, one’s body becomes very efficient at burning fat for energy.